pasis/ls-fuse/README.md

 	make install

 Note, you don't have to install ls-fuse to use it.
-You can you executable file ls-fuse as standalone program.
+You can use executable file ls-fuse as standalone program.

 ## EXAMPLE